AlexIndiex/WaveRiftNoobGuides/README.md

 - Extra programs you could like to have:
 	- ProtonUp-QT (useful for compatibility layers other than Valve's Proton).
-	- DeckyLoader (for plugin in gaming mode).
+	- DeckyLoader (for plugins in gaming mode).
 	- EmuDeck (wrapper to install everything you need for emulation).
 	- Discord/Vencord (self-explanatory).
-	- Google Chrome (self-explanatory).
+	- Vivaldi (better alternative to Chrome).
-	- Lutris (to install non-Steam games from other sources).
+	- Lutris (to install non-Steam games from other launchers or sources).
 	- Heroic Launcher (to install EpicGames and GOG Galaxy games).
 	- Prism Launcher (to install Minecraft Java).
 	- LibreOffice (Microsoft Office alternative).